 I enjoy encouraging children to be creative and enthusiastic about their passions.
 From babies to adolescents, I am able to build genuine and friendly relationships with kids.
 One of my favorite things about working with children is hearing their unfiltered and pure views of the world.
 As a nanny, I enjoy reading books, working on art projects, building forts, playing in the dirt, and tapping into my inner-child.
 In my spare time, you can find me stand-up paddleboarding, refurbing and upcycling furniture, and hiking with my adorable boxer, Auggie.
 I and CPR and first aid certified.

 I grew up in a family of nine in the suburbs of Washington, D.C.
-After I graduated with my Associates Degree in music in 2012, I worked a year as a special needs caregiver and really fell in love with taking care of children.
-I studies abroad for a year in England where I spent my weekends babysitting a family with three children and spent a month as an Au Pair for two young children in Austria.
+After I graduated with my Associates Degree in Music in 2012, I worked as a special needs caregiver and really fell in love with taking care of children.
+I studied abroad for a year in England where I spent my weekends babysitting a family with three children and spent a month as an Au Pair for two young children in Austria.

 When I returned to the States I spent a year and a half nannying for three families at once.
 There were nine children total, all between ages 1 and 9, and I interact with them in ways that exercised their creativity and imagination.
 I spent a lot of time planning projects and games and helping them to plan projects that they thought of on their own.
 Blanket forts, lego creations, finger puppets, coloring, and all kinds of crafts are just a few examples.
 I also volunteer babysat six adorable foster children from my church on the weekends.